bbonzai/microcontrollers.intro/6-Sensors/6d-ultrasonic-module/index.md

-%
+## Ultrasonic Distance Sensors ##

-% Susan G. Kleinmann
+Ultrasonic sensor work by sending out a sound wave at a particular frequency, and then measuring the amount of time it takes for the sound wave to reflect off of some surface back to it.
+Therefore, ultrasonic sensors have two parts: a sender and a receiver.
+These types of sensors are frequently used in robots to detect when the robot is nearing an obstacle.

-% July 7, 2016
+Because of the way they work, ultrasonic sensors can succeed in measuring distances to objects that are difficult to "see" either because they are in unlit areas or because their color resembles the surroundings.

-This packet shows how to use the HC-SR04 ultrasonic module, which is a sonar device commonly used to help robots avoid obstacles in their paths.
+However, ultrasonic sensors are a poor choice when the target being tracked is made of some soft material; such objects will not reflect the sound wave very efficiently.

-This module can work with sunlight or black materials, but not with soft materials like curtains.
-Its ranging distance is 2cm to 500cm (or 1 inch to 16 feet).
+This packet shows how to use the HC-SR04 ultrasonic module, which can be used to detect obstacles that are as near as 2cm and as distant as 400cm, and can measure their distance with a precision of 0.3cm.

-The module contains two units:
+The two components of the HC-SR04 ultrasonic module are:

-* a trigger, which should be activated by setting it at a `HGH` state for 10 µs.
+* the trigger, which should be activated by setting it at a `HGH` state for 10 µs.
 This has the effect of making the trigger unit send out a high-frequency sound wave consisting of 8 pulses.
 This sound wave will bounce off nearby objects.

-* an echo, which detects sound waves at the "correct" frequency (i.e., the frequency used by the trigger).
+* the echo, which detects sound waves at the "correct" frequency (i.e., the frequency used by the trigger).
 When it makes a detection, it reports a `long int` value which twice the time `t` it takes sound to travel to that object.